-The CEO of a startup firm once asked me, how do I build trust in the market?
+The CEO of a startup firm once asked me, building trust in business is vital, how do I build trust in the market?

 A new business takes time to build trust in the market.
 And if the business is in industries like finance, real estate, investments, it is an even more daunting task.

 Then how does a business go about building this trust?